classcool/jackpot-hook/README.md

 ## Core Logic

-- LPs use their liquidity between Lotto winnings and normal, earning shared fees from both
+- LPs use their liquidity between Lotto winnings and normal swaps, earning shared fees from both
 - Token holders use swaps to participate in a 6/49 Lotto

 ## Hooks Features